-Summer is fast approaching here in west Texas and it’s a great time for an RV maintenance checkup.
+Summer is fast approaching here in west Texas and it’s a great time for a mid-year RV maintenance checkup.
 Stanley RV Park experienced one of the craziest winters on record but our spring has been kinder with mild temperatures.
 Nevertheless, we know there will be hot days ahead.

 Routine RV maintenance is a must for your home on wheels.
 When thinking about maintenance ask questions like: Are there parts that might need replacing?
 What are some things we have been meaning to upgrade?
 Here’s a quick and easy list to go through as you ensure your safety and pleasure with a good and functioning RV.